February Break Camps for New York City Kids: 32 Cool Programs for Midwinter Recess

 We're big fans of RoboFun's programs.
 Kids work on LEGO Robotics in the morning and video game designs in the afternoon using special computer software.

-Schools Out Ships In Camp at the Intrepid – Midtown West
+Camp Intrepid – Midtown West

 Pier 86, Twelfth Avenue at 46th Street